Chris Brewer

-Christopher Brewer (born January 23, 1962) is an American former professional football running back who played two seasons in the National Football League (NFL) with the Denver Broncos and Chicago Bears.
+Christopher Brewer (born January 23, 1962) is an American former professional football player who was a running back for two seasons in the National Football League (NFL) with the Denver Broncos and Chicago Bears.
 He was selected by the Broncos in the ninth round of the 1984 NFL draft.
-He played college football at the University of Arizona.
+He played college football for the Arizona Wildcats.
 Brewer was also a member of the Denver Dynamite and New England Steamrollers of the Arena Football League (AFL).

 Early life

 Brewer attended George Washington High School in Denver, Colorado.

 Professional career

-Brewer was selected by the Arizona Wranglers in the 1984 USFL Territorial Draft.
+Brewer was selected by the Arizona Wranglers in the 1984 USFL territorial draft.

-Denver Broncos

 Brewer was selected by the Denver Broncos with the 245th pick in the 1984 NFL draft and played in thirteen games for the team during the 1984 season.
 He was released by the Broncos on September 2, 1985.

 In May 1986, the Arizona Outlaws traded Brewers' USFL rights to the Memphis Showboats.